Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 * Added - Add Prepublish feature to the plugin

 = 1.2.2 =
-* Bufgix - Add CSS naming prefixes to avoid collision with other plugins
+* Bugfix - Add CSS naming prefixes to avoid collision with other plugins

 = 1.2.1 =
 * Bugfix - Add check on nonce variable